 Workout rooms with low ceiling do not live up to the criterion of fitting in a treadmill because the safety of the skull and head cannot be neglected.
 While the treadmill deck is raised to around 4-5 feet from the ground, you’ll need to add in your height and an extra 1 to 2 feet for the headroom.
 This makes sure that taller people don’t bang their heads in the ceiling while running or lifting arms during exercise or workout on a treadmill.

-To bring out the best from your treadmill, it is imperative to allow ample space all around the machine.
+To bring out the best from your treadmill, it is imperative to allow ample space all around the running machine.
 This not only prevents head injuries, foot injuries, and getting trapped on the treadmill belt during running, but it also gives you an upper hand to challenge yourself with various treadmill workouts.
-A lot of people complain that these treadmill machines need and take up a lot of space, but with the right dimensions and clearance area, you’ll realize it’s all for your own safety and convenience.
+A lot of people complain that these treadmill machines need and take up much space, but with the right parameters and clearance area, you’ll realize it’s all for your own safety and convenience.

 Expansive areas with free space make the ideal choice for placing your treadmill.
-These notorious machines for vigorous exercises actually require a treadmill area much greater than their own size.
-Make sure to look for and find an area of the exact sizes in your space, so that you don’t have to face any inconvenience while making a treadmill purchase.
+Keep in mind that these notorious machines for vigorous exercises actually require a treadmill area much greater than their own size.
+Make sure to look for and find an area of the exact sizes in your space, so that you don’t have to face any inconvenience while making a treadmill purchase to ensure your health and fitness.